 You can also get appraisals and have your agent establish the stated values in the policy.
 You should keep your appraisals up-to-date.

 A tree from my neighbor's yard fell and destroyed my fence.
-Does my policy pay for the damage or does my neighbor's policy?
+Does my policy pay for the damage or

 Generally, your own policy should cover the loss.
 Your insurance company may be able to recover the amount it pays you for the loss and your deductible from the homeowners insurance that your neighbor may have, in the event that the loss occurred as a result of your neighbor's negligence.

 Recent rainstorms have flooded and damaged my basement.
 Is there any coverage under my policy?

 Flood coverage is generally excluded on the basic homeowners policy.
 However, some homeowners policies provide coverage for backup of sewers and drains that cause flooding in your basement.
 This coverage can be purchased for a nominal premium.
 You should check with your agent to see if this coverage is provided and how much it costs.

 If, however, you live in a flood-prone area, you should consider and may be required by your lending institution, to purchase a flood insurance policy.
 Your agent should be able to inform you about the Federal Flood Insurance Plan and the exclusions and limitations of coverage in this policy.

 The food in my freezer went bad because I lost power in my home.
 Does my policy provide coverage

 The basic homeowner policy usually does not.
 However, this is a popular coverage for insurance companies to offer and you may be able to buy it for a nominal additional premium.
 There is also the issue of where the power was lost.
 Some policies are limited to coverage for electricity lost in the home or where the electricity enters the home.
 Others will limit it to within so many yards from the home.
 Your agent should be able to tell you about the availability of coverage and how much it would cost.